 Academic honesty is very important.
 It is dishonest to cheat on exams, to copy terms papers or to submit papers written by another person, to “fake” experimental results, or to copy parts of books or articles into your own papers without putting the copied material in quotation marks and clearly indicating its source.
 Students committing or aiding any of these violations may be given failing grades for an assignment or for an entire course, at the discretion of the instructor.
 In addition to any academic action taken by an instructor, these violations are also subject to action under the University of Maine at Machias Student Conduct Code.
 The maximum possible sanction under the student conduct code is dismissal from the University.
-For details concerning these policies and the avenues of appeal open to students contact the Office of Vice President of Academic Affairs.
+For details concerning these policies and the avenues of appeal open to students contact the Associate Dean for Academic Affairs.

 The overall policy of the University is that students are responsible for attending all class meetings for courses for which they are registered.
 Each instructor determines the specific attendance policy for the course and makes it known to students.